garontherocks/sdet-portfolio/README.md

 - ✅ GitHub Actions integration for Cypress, Playwright, and Linting (triggered on every push and pull request).
 - ✅ Integration with Mochawesome (Cypress) and Allure (Playwright) for test reporting.
 - ✅ Performance testing using Lighthouse CI.
-- Visual testing setup with Percy.
+- ✅ Visual testing setup with Percy + Cypress (Playwright in progress).
 - Load/stress testing with k6 or Gatling.

 ## License